 - You must register your device(s) before you connect to the network for it to work correctly.

-- Users can register and manage up to three devices.
+- Users can register and manage up to five devices.

 - Connectivity is not guaranteed and is limited to the devices listed above.

-- Sofware updates on supported devices could cause connectivity issues.
+- Software updates on supported devices could cause connectivity issues.

 - Desktops, laptops, smartphones, and tablets (e.g., 802.1x capable devices) cannot use this SSID.
 They must use eduroam.

 - Some Kindle tablets may also work with eduroam.
 Check for 802.1x support.